Childbirth in Trinidad and Tobago: Abortion

 In Trinidad and Tobago the abortion rate is the same as the birth rate; that is there is approximately the same number of abortions per year as births, around 19,000.
 However, in Trinidad and Tobago, abortion is illegal in cases of incest, rape, social and economic reasons and only legal when the mother's life is in danger.
-Annually between 3000-4000 women are treated in the public hospitals for the consequences of unsafe terminations; it is the leading cause of maternal morbidity.
+Annually between 3000 and 4000 women are treated in the public hospitals for the consequences of unsafe terminations; it is the leading cause of maternal morbidity.
 Abortion is not openly discussed in Trinidad and Tobago.
 There is an impression that Trinidadians are greatly opposed to abortion reform law, due in part to certain vocal religious groups; however, a careful survey of 918 citizens conducted in 2005 found that even though almost half of the participants had an unfavorable perception of abortion, more than half of them were in favor of broadening the legal grounds for accessing terminations.